Advice and Tips for Renovating a Property in France

 Get the Right Permits

-Don’t get Carried Away
+Don’t Get Carried Away

 When you first move to France, the chances are you’ll have a pot of capital, perhaps from the sale of your UK property, from an inheritance or from pensions or redundancy payments.
-No matter how much you have in the bank, it’s essential not to get carried away with your renovation and be tempted spend more than the property is worth.
-You may think that this renovation is for life, but don’t put yourself in a position whereby you feel bitter later because you’ve spent too much on a property that you can’t sell.
-And remember to shop around for your currency, the savings can be considerably more important than you expected.
+No matter how much you have in the bank, it’s essential not to get carried away with your renovation and be tempted to spend more than the property is worth.
+You may think that this renovation is for life, but don’t put yourself in a position where you feel bitter later because you’ve spent too much on a property that you can’t sell.
+And remember to shop around for your currency; the savings can be considerably more important than you expected.